-The transimpedance amplifier contains only one pin configuration: ANA0 is the output/feedback node, ANA1 is the inverting input and ANA2 is the non-inverting input.
+The LPO is a general-purpose operational amplifier.
+Each of the three ports of the amplifier is accessible from the package pins.
+The LPO contains only one pin configuration: ANA0 is the output/feedback node, ANA1 is the inverting input and ANA2 is the non-inverting input.

-To use the transimpedance amplifier, it must be enabled in the Power Control Register 0 (PWRCTL0).
-The default state of the transimpedance amplifier is OFF.
-To use the transimpedance amplifier, the TRAM bit must be cleared, turning it ON ("Power Control Register 0 (PWRCTL0)" on page 30).
-When making normal ADC measurements on ANA0 (not transimpedance measurements), the TRAM bit must be OFF.
-Turning the TRAM bit ON interferes with normal ADC measurements.
+To use the LPO, it must be enabled in the Power Control Register 0 (PWRCTL0).
+The default state of the LPO is OFF.
+To use the LPO, the LPO bit must be cleared, turning it ON (Power Control Register 0 (PWRCTL0) on page 31).
+When making normal ADC measurements on ANA0 (measurements not involving the LPO output), the LPO bit must be OFF.
+Turning the LPO bit ON interferes with normal ADC measurements.
 Finally, this bit enables the amplifier even in STOP mode.
 If the amplifier is not required in STOP mode, disable it.
 Failing to perform this results in STOP mode currents greater than specified.

-As with other ADC measurements, any pins used for analog purposes must be configured as such in the GPIO registers (see "Port A-D Alternate Function Sub-Registers" on page 39).
+As with other ADC measurements, any pins used for analog purposes must be configured as such in the GPIO registers (see Port A-D Alternate Function Sub-Registers on page 42).

-Standard transimpedance measurements are made on ANA0, as selected by the ANAIN[3:0] bits of ADC Control Register 0.
+LPO output measurements are made on ANA0, as selected by the ANAIN[3:0] bits of ADC Control Register 0.
 It is also possible to make single-ended measurements on ANA1 and ANA2 while the amplifier is enabled, which is often useful for determining offset conditions.
+Differential measurements between ANA0 and ANA2 may be useful for noise cancellation purposes.

-The BUFFMODE[2:0] bits of ADC Control/Status Register 1 must also be configured for single-ended, unity-gain buffered operation.
-Using the transimpedance amplifier in an unbuffered or differential mode is not recommended.
+If the LPO output is routed to the ADC, then the BUFFMODE[2:0] bits of ADC Control/Status Register 1 must also be configured for unity-gain buffered operation.
+Using the LPO in an unbuffered mode is not recommended.